muhammad-asghar-ali/gox/sysdesgins/shortly/readme.md

 6.  **Key Components:**

-    1. **URL Generator Service:** A function which generate the short, unique url for give long url by user.
+    1. **URL Generator:** A function which generate the short, unique url for give long url by user.
        Here are some point which the shorten url algorithm work:

        - We need to ensure that the short codes are unique.